Suggestions

 Binary audio messages

 Messages that are binary represent the audio of the call.
-The audio codec supported on the WebSocket interface is Linear PCM 16-bit, with a 16kHz sample rate, and a 20ms frame size.
-This rate results in each message being 640 bytes.
+The audio codec supported on the WebSocket interface is Linear PCM 16-bit, with a 16kHz sample rate.
+Each message includes one 640-byte frame of data (20ms of audio) at 50 frames (messages) per second.

 Audio active/inactive messages